sillsdev/ptx2pdf/docs/dev/technotes.md

 ### Why we don't split footnotes.
 By default, TeX is able to split footnotes.
-In some circumstances this might be desireable, for instance when there are very long footnotes on a page.
+In some circumstances this might be desirable, for instance when there are very long footnotes on a page.
 However, there is a fundamental feature of TeX that means that we cannot discard a galley (as is done by the page balancer, diglot column-arranger, etc) without that saving the 'cut-off' portion of the foot-note onto the next page.
 There is no way to purge that page